uclahs-cds/prostate-cancer-m6a-paper/README.md

 **Supplementary Figure 4**
 * Code provided for bigWig processing for producing Figure 4 D & E

+**Supplementary Figure 5**
+* Supplementary Figures 5A & 5B are from the ConsensusClusterPlus package

 **Supplementary Figure 7**
 * Supplementary Figures 7A & 7J were drawn rather than coded
 * The code for Supplementary Figure 7I is provided in the code for Figure 1A